simonchen/maoyan_font_decryption/README.md

 # Background
-The python module could be extended for any site who uses same Font Encryption Technique.
+The python module could be extended for any site who uses same **Font Encryption Technique**.

 Recently, the font encryption technique is quite popularity on many Chinese sites for prevent data scraping, those senstive data such as the digits(0~9) are encoded using a special method - Font encryption, below is an typical example on maoyan.com (a popular movie site in Chinese)